 The Kennel Club Charitable Trust provides grants for organisations specifically involved in canine welfare, rescue and support.
 Grants are rarely made to individuals and not to political organisations.

 Marie Curie Fellowships are European research grants available to researchers regardless of their nationality or field of research.
-In addition to generous research funding scientists have the possibility to gain experience abroad and in the private sector.
+In addition to generous research funding, scientists have the possibility to gain experience abroad and in the private sector.

-The MRC’s mission is to improve human health through world class medical research.
+The MRC’s mission is to improve human health through world-class medical research.
 Funding is available including fellowships and studentships.
 Funds are not provided to the student directly; the student is advised to contact the institution at which they wish to study.
 The MRC supports around 1,900 PhD students at any one time.

-The Moredun Foundation supports scholarships each year to provide an opportunity for individuals to pursue a short term project to broaden their education and experience in areas relating to livestock health and welfare and the agricultural industry.
+The Moredun Foundation supports scholarships each year to provide an opportunity for individuals to pursue a short-term project to broaden their education and experience in areas relating to livestock health and welfare, and the agricultural industry.

 Our grant programmes support projects that contribute to animal wellbeing through the development of resources, initiatives and research that build the evidence base of veterinary science.
-We support projects that are of immediate value to practising veterinary healthcare professionals and that directly contribute to evidence based clinical decision-making.
+We support projects that are of immediate value to practising veterinary healthcare professionals and that directly contribute to evidence-based clinical decision-making.
 We do not provide funding for tuition fees, CPD or general charity appeals.

 Individuals who are vegetarian or vegan and under the age of 26 can apply for a grant of around £500 towards their education.